Apress/DSLs-in-R/Environments_and_expressions/README.md

 ## [1]  3  6  9 12
 ```

-Evaluating expressions in the scope of lists and data frames is a powerful tool exploited in domain-specific languages such as `dplyr`.
-But lists and data frames do not have the graph structure that environments have, which begs the question: if we do not find a variable in the list or data frame, where do we find it when we call `eval`?
-To determine this, `eval` takes a third argument that determines the enclosing scope.
-If variables are not found in the environment parameter, then `eval` will search in the enclosing scope parameter.

-Consider the functions `f` and `g` defined below:

 ```r
 f <- function(expr, data, y) eval(expr, data)
 g <- function(expr, data, y) eval(expr, data, rlang::caller_env())
 ```

-They both evaluate an expression in a context defined by `data` but `f` then uses the function call scope as the enclosing scope while `g` uses the calling scope as the enclosing environment in the call to `eval`.
-Both take the parameter `y` but if we use `y` in the expression we pass to the functions, only `f` will use the parameter; `g`, on the other hand, will look for `y` in the calling scope if it is not in `data`:

 ```r